 - Snell Roundhand (script font)

 We're going to set up a "guide" or template to use throughout this tutorial.
 This page will contain the cap-height and baseline your letters will rest on throughout this tutorial.

 All you need is a blank piece of 8.5" by 11" paper.
 Begin by measuring out 3" from the bottom right-hand corner and making a mark.
 Do the same on the opposite side of the paper and connect the dots!

 Now that we just created the baseline, let's form our cap-height.
 From the baseline you just created, measure out 2" and make another mark in the bottom right-hand corner.
 Then, do the same on the bottom left-hand side.
-Connect those dots and you've got yourself a finished guide page that we'll be using the rest of this tutorial.
+Connect those dots, and you've got yourself a finished guide page that we'll be using in the rest of this tutorial.

 2. Drawing Sans-Serif Letterforms

 Gather all your materials to draw letterforms.
-That will include paper, pencil, eraser and pencil sharpener (if needed).
+That will include paper, pencil, eraser, and pencil sharpener (if needed).
 Let's begin by drawing and understanding the structure of sans-serif letterforms.